NSHipster/articles/2019-02-11-swift-regular-expressions.md

 gather your detective notes,
-and warm up your 6-sided dice, because this week on NSHipster, we crack the case of the cumbersome class known as `NSRegularExpression`.
+and warm up your 6-sided dice, because this week on NSHipster, we're cracking the case of the cumbersome class known as `NSRegularExpression`.

 ---